 In addition to its formal academic programs, the Division of Public and Environmental Affairs offers research and other educational services to local communities and agencies.
-The Division is involved in a number of managerial training, planning, service delivery, and environmental research projects for the Federal and State governments, and for the local governments of the region.
+Some examples of this service function of the Division are current arrangements with the city of Gary to provide an educational program for city employees and the basic environmental and ecological inventory studies being done for the Indiana Dunes National Lakeshore and the National Parks Service.